Information Ingestion & Exchange

 * **Transport**: WebSocket `client.new-text-message` with `message_type: 'external-event'`.

-* Use when you need immediate incorporation into the current agent reply.
+* Use this when the information needs to land in the current agent reply.

 {% endcontent-ref %}